 Many families who already have one child may opt for a baby sprinkle or a sip and see.
 The main difference is that the sip and see occurs afterward.
 If you’ve had your kids close enough together, you’ve likely already had a baby shower with a gift registry.
 You probably don’t need everything you did the first time around.
 This smaller soirée focuses less on the gift-giving aspect.
-Instead, it gives everyone you love the opportunity to celebrate with you in more of an open house format.
+Instead, it allows everyone you love to celebrate with you in more of an open-house format.

 2. When you don’t live in your hometown.

 Geography can limit the kind of party that you can throw.
 A sip and see could be the best option when a family doesn’t live in their hometown anymore but would like to introduce the new baby to lifelong family friends.
 With more and more families moving away from home for various reasons, what better way to celebrate your newest addition than with a homecoming party to welcome your new family?!

 3. If you want to keep early visits to a minimum.